FAIMS/burial-mounds-web/README.md

 *NOTE*: If users do not have required Python Modules and attempt to run the Python scripts provided, they will receive errors, please install the required Python modules that are missing.
 Please refer to https://docs.python.org/3/installing/index.html if you need more information.

 ### Required Python modules
-The required modules to run the script in the `requirements.txt` file.
+The required modules to run the script is in the `requirements.txt` file.
 Please download the modules listed in that file.

 ### Installing Jekyll
 Please refer to [Jekyll offical documentation](https://jekyllrb.com/docs/installation/) for instructions to install Jekyll on your system.